Existence and finite speed of propagation of solutions for a multi-dimensional fractional thin-film equation: Introduction

 The sufficient condition on the initial data for the WTP deduced in \cref{th:wt}, which require a growth up to $| x - x_0|^{\frac{2(s+1)}{n}} $, appears sharp up to scaling.
 For example, for $d=1$, there exists the explicit waiting time solution $(1 + c\,t)^{-\frac{1}{n}} x^{\frac{2(s+1)}{n}}$ of \cref{eq:ft}, where $c > 0$ is some constant depending on $n$ and $s$ (cf. \cite[Remark 3.2]{NT2024}).

 \cref{sec:existence} is devoted the proof of \cref{Th-ex}.
-In contrast to \cite{IM11,MR3397309,Se_Va,Lisini24}, we use approach which developed in the theory of multi-dimensional thin film equations (see, e.\,g., \cite{Grun95,DPGG98SIAM,DalPassoGiacomelliShishkov,TK14,TS04} etc.).
-First of all, we regularized the mobility $u^n$ by special way closely to zero and at infinity.
-By the Faedo--Galerkin method, we prove a local in time existence of smooth solutions after then, by using energy and entropy a priori estimates, we construct a global in time weak solution.
+In contrast to \cite{IM11,MR3397309,Se_Va,Lisini24}, we use the approach developed in the theory of multi-dimensional thin film equations (see, e.\,g., \cite{Grun95,DPGG98SIAM,DalPassoGiacomelliShishkov,TK14,TS04} etc.).
+In particular, we introduce a nested approximation scheme based on the a proper regularization of the mobility $u^n$ close to zero and at infinity.
+The approximated problem is then (locally) solved using the Faedo-Galerkin scheme.
+Thanks to entropy and energy estimates and compactness, we construct a global in time weak solution.

-In \cref{LEE}, we obtain a local entropy estimate (\cref{lemma-lee}), which is the main tool in the proof of FSP and WTP.
-In \cite{NT2024}, the authors proved this estimate for all $n \in (1,2)$ and $d =1$ by using that a solution $u \in L^4((0,T); L^{\infty}(\Omega))$.
-However, in the multi-dimensional case, we have the weak solution $u \in L^2((0,T); L^{\infty}(\Omega))$ only, but this regularity is not enough to control of some terms in the local entropy inequality if $n \in [\frac{s+2}{s+1},2) $.
+In \cref{LEE} we obtain a local entropy estimate (\cref{lemma-lee}).
+This is the main tool in the proof of FSP and WTP.
+In \cite{NT2024}, the authors proved this estimate in the one dimensional case and for all $n \in (1,2)$ by relying on the fact that weak solutions satisfy $u \in L^4((0,T); L^{\infty}(\Omega))$.
+Unfortunately, in the multi-dimensional case we only have that weak solutions are in $L^2((0,T); L^{\infty}(\Omega))$.
+This regularity is not enough to control of some terms in the local entropy inequality when $n \in [\frac{s+2}{s+1},2) $.
+This explain why we impose that $n\in [1, \frac{s+2}{s+1})$.

-In \cref{sec:FSP,LWT}, we prove the FSP and the WTP, respectively.
-The main line of our proof is inspired by the approach of \cite{DalPassoGiacomelliGruen,GruenWTWS, GiacomelliGruen,MR1642176,CT12,MR2073864,MR2265292,MR3989405}, etc.: namely, the reduction of the problem to some functional inequality to which a Stampacchia-type iteration lemma can be applied.
+In \cref{sec:FSP} and in \cref{sec:LWT}, we prove the FSP and the WTP, respectively.
+The main line of our proof is inspired by the approach of \cite{DalPassoGiacomelliGruen,GruenWTWS, GiacomelliGruen,MR1642176,CT12,MR2073864,MR2265292,MR3989405}.
+The proof of the finite speed of propagation is energetic in the sense that we prove various energy estimates that allow for the use of a Stampacchia-type iteration lemma.
 However, due to the nonlocal nature of the operator $(-\Delta)^s$, we cannot apply this strategy directly (indeed, some extra term appears in the local entropy estimate).
-This leads us to modify the approach and rely on a suitable argument by contradiction.
+Therefore, a suitable argument by contradiction is needed.

 In \cref{app:lemmas}, we collect some technical results used in the proofs, including the statements of the above-mentioned Stampacchia's lemmas, a modified Gagliardo--Nirenberg interpolation inequality, and some estimates on the tail-behavior of the fractional Laplacian.